Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Preliminary estimations for product sets in shifted multiplicative subgroups

-We refer to \cite[Section 2]{BM19} for a related discussion on such character sum estimates; in particular, Gyarmati \cite[Theorem 7]{G01} (see also Becker and Murty \cite[Proposition 2.7]{BM19}) showed that the Legendre symbol in \cref{Vinogradov} can be replaced with any non-trivial Dirichlet character modulo $p$.

-For our purposes, we extend Vinogradov's result to all finite fields $\F_q$ and all multiplicative characters $\chi$, with a slightly improved upper bound.
+We refer to \cite[Section 2]{BM19} for a historical discussion of Vinogradov's inequality~\cref{Vinogradov}.
+Gyarmati \cite[Theorem 7]{G01} and Becker and Murty \cite[Proposition 2.7]{BM19} independently showed that the Legendre symbol in inequality~\cref{Vinogradov} can be replaced with any non-trivial Dirichlet character modulo $p$.
+For our purposes, we extend Vinogradov's inequality \cref{Vinogradov} to all finite fields $\F_q$ and all nontrivial multiplicative characters $\chi$ of $\F_q$, with a slightly improved upper bound.

 \begin{proposition} Let $\chi$ be a non-trivial multiplicative character of $\F_q$ and $\lambda \in \F_q^*$.
 For any $A,B \subset \F_q^*$, we have

 \end{proposition}

 Before proving \cref{charsum:sym}, we need some preliminary estimates.
 Let $\chi$ be a multiplicative character of $\F_q$; then the Gauss sum associated to $\chi$ is defined to be where $\Tr_{\F_q}:\F_q \to \F_p$ is the absolute trace map.